 We need a volunteer to take over the specific research request program.
 It is currently organized and has a spreadsheet to format and track the requests as they come in and are processed.
 It requires "hands-on" time at the archives as well as some time between the archives work sessions.
 The administrative tasks and some of the investigation for the requests can be done outside archives work session and off-site.
-Please contact an Archives Volunteer at archives@nwhs.org or any NWHS officer at nwhsbod@nwhs.org if you can help.
+Please contact an Archives Volunteer at archives@nwhs.org or any NWHS officer at numbered@nwhs.org if you see help. nwhsbod@nwhs.org if you can help.